Brigitte Gabriel and Gordon Chang - December 9th, Hour 3

 You can hear it every day.

-Get your day started right.
+Get your day started, right?

 Sarah, you just made my day, but I will have to get your glasses fixed.

-Yeah, because the the dirt.
+Yeah, because of the dirt.

-That was well, that guy, and then there was this this elderly woman who had her you know very thick glasses, and how many fingers do I have up?
+That was, well, that guy, and then there was this elderly woman who had her, you know, very thick glasses.

 The judge goes, two.

-You know, and he goes, for the witness only, how many fingers do I now have up?
+And he goes, for the witness only, how many fingers do I now have up?

 And the lady got it wrong.